 - Morningstar is considered one of the most respected sources of information, analysis, and ratings on funds in individual securities.
-With Morningstar Premium, you’ll have full access to that information.
+With Morningstar Investor, you’ll have full access to that information.

 - The service will provide a breakdown of costs and fees associated with funds you plan to invest in, which allows you to see the full impact of what you’ll be paying for owning those funds.